GrieferAtWork/deemon/README.md

 	- Mutable/Immutable sequences (`List` / `Tuple`)
 	- Mutable/Immutable mappings (`Dict` / `Dict.Frozen`)
 	- Mutable/Immutable sets (`HashSet` / `HashSet.Frozen`)
-	- Everything inherits from a common `Sequence` class providing a full-featured sequence API
+	- Everything inherits from a common `Sequence` class providing a fully-featured sequence API
 - Everything is reference-counted (automatic cleanup)
 - Modules are compiled on first use and automatically re-compiled if modified
 - Deemon scripts are compiled and executed as bytecode for better performance